z-forbes/Quiz-Whiz/input/learn_example.md

 - Melanin
 - ^Sucrose

 # Blaise Pascal was a 20th century sociologist who argued for the importance of identifying scientific laws that govern human behavior.

-- ^False
-- True
+- False

 # Give a few examples where you can help preserve marine ecosystems.
 [Placeholder essay text]